jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 An unfortunate condition of many people is they will ignore the truth if it makes them uncomfortable or defies a dearly held view of the world.

 If someone's actions are confusing but antagonistic towards you, accept that they mean you harm and deal with it.
-Regarding threats to your safety or reputation, it is better to assume and be wrong than to be right and do nothing out of fear of appearing presumptuous.&nbsp;
+Regarding threats to your safety or reputation, it is better to assume and be wrong than to be right and do nothing out of fear of appearing presumptuous.

 It may be hard to accept that a person means your harm (physical, mental, social, etc.), but street-smart people don't ignore the writing on the wall.
 They act on their reads of a situation, even if they don't like what it means.

 You don't want to be fooled.
 You don't want to be naive.
 So you need to look at people with fresh eyes.
-And if you don't like what you see, you can't be afraid to confront it and do what's necessary to protect yourself.&nbsp;
+And if you don't like what you see, you can't be afraid to confront it and do what's necessary to protect yourself.

 ## **6) Read between the lines of what's being said**

 Pay attention to what's ***not*** being said.
 Pay attention to anything said that's not important.

-You know you're being deceived when irrelevant information is emphasized or essential information is downplayed.&nbsp;
+You know you're being deceived when irrelevant information is emphasized or essential information is downplayed.

 When you learn to spot what isn't relevant, you give yourself a greater chance of spotting this everywhere.
 This technique is excellent for picking up relevant information from the noise of daily life.